thekirankumar/bpl-hassio-component/README.md

 Every sensor requires a bpl_id to be set correctly.
 To get bpl_id connect to your controller via FTP and download this file ftp://bpl@192.168.1.10/home/root/db/sysdb.xml, default password is 123.

--`bpl_id` is the endpoint attribute present in smarthome/zone/device/endpoint in the sysdb.xml file -`unique_id` is the ID which will be the entity id hassio will use.
+- `bpl_id` is the endpoint attribute present in smarthome/zone/device/endpoint in the sysdb.xml file
+- `unique_id` is the ID which will be the entity id hassio will use.
-- `name` is the friendly name of the entity.
+- `name` is a friendly name of the entity which will be shown in the hassio lovelace UI

 Copy all the files (init,light.py,manifest etc) present in this repo to custom_components/bpl folder in hassio.